|Image of solar Active Regions taken on 2014 May 5th by Carl Bowron. Click to enlarge|

-An observing guide has been wriiten by John Chapman-Smith, a former Director of the Solar Section, and shows the various ways to observe the Sun safely and record an observation.
-Please read the observing guide before looking at the Sun.
+To get you started our solar observing guide shows the various ways to observe the Sun in complete safely and how to make an observation.
+Please read this guide before attempting to look at the Sun.

 Any questions?
 Please email the Solar Section Director, Geoff Elston with your questions.